Questions? Call (860)407-2687

 short url:

-Fixing SYMANTEC Anti virus False Malware Alerts
+Fixing SYMANTEC Anti virus False Trojan Positives

 Although Symantec Norton antivirus is better than it use to be, it is still way too heavy on the commercialism (within 24 hours of installing the trial version we have been hit with 2 or 3 system tray pop ups prompting us to pay for an upgrade) and the processing of whitelisting or adding file exceptions in case of false positives is more complicated than any of the other anti-virus programs we have tested and worked with so far.
 Uninstalling it is going to be fun to see who many pop ups and pleadings there are to keep the antivirus program and don't uninstall it.